About this site and your web author

 Having the old box of Crayola crayons reminded me of

 coloring when I was a kid and stayed over at my grand-parents house.
-I began to wonder how many different crayon boxes
+I began to wonder how many different crayon

-there were.
-I also wondered if anyone
+boxes there were.
+I also wondered if

-else collected them.
-I liked that it was
+anyone else collected them.
+I liked that

-a collectible hobby which relatively few have discovered or considered.
-That made it much easier to acquire the
+it was a collectible hobby which relatively few have discovered or

-crayon boxes.
-Of course, that came with
+acquire the crayon boxes.
+Of course,

-a flip side too; nothing about the history of the crayon had been written and I
+that came with a flip side too; nothing about the history of the crayon had

-didn’t know how many companies made crayons or what type of products there were
+been written and I didn’t know how many companies made crayons or what type of

-to collect.
+products there were to collect.

-put together my own guidebook to keep track of what I had and what I did
+own guidebook to keep track of what I had and what I did not.
+This proved to be problematic because there

-because there were just too many unknowns and my compilation changed every
+were just too many unknowns and my compilation changed every month.
+Instead, I switched to using this website as

-source for other collectors.
+other collectors.

 This site started back in 2003 as the “Virtual Crayon